fdeblasio/pokeemerald-expansion/notes.md

     - Replace green with yellow on player sprites?
     - If not enough, could also add black (Charmander line would have shiny palettes as they're both yellow and black)
 - Hoenn Plus branch?
+    - Pokedex reordered to match encounter order
     - In addition to Houndoom and Cursola, adds a couple extra Pokemon to flesh out teams and pre-put common Pokemon in for hacks
         - Floatzel for Tubers
         - Accelgor for Ninja Boys
         - Clefable/Noivern in Meteor Falls for extra Fairy/Flying types?
         - Kilowattrel/Cramorant for extra beach birds?
         - Druddigon/Drampa/Haxorus for extra Dragon types?
           - Some Ace Trainer should have a team of pseudo-pseudos of Flygon/Aggron/Haxorus
         - Bombirder/Flamigo for extra flying types?
         - Comfey for Fairy/tropical?
         - Togekiss for Fairy?
         - Araquanid as Masquerain's counterpart?
         - Cyclizar for Dragon/Cyclists?
         - Klinklang for Steel/Cyclists?
         - Krabby/Crabrawler for Dewford sand?
 - Tropical:
     - Tropius, Bellossom, Pau Oricorio, Tsareena, Comfey, probably a lot of Alolan Pokémon, both forms of Exeggutor (Sun Stone for Alolan)
     - This is just Sun and Moon